 like a room with the air suddenly sucked out, he paused and looked at me, i held his stare unable to read his eyes, seemingly wandering in mine. his lips curled into a smile and he smacked his forehead with both hands, 'you thought i was going to rip your skirt?'

 the tension eased in my shoulders, 'yes?' then in my defense added in more detail than he had asked, 'you held it as if you were ready to rip this all the way to my thigh'. he shook his head and said 'sorry' through a few disbelieving chuckles. i blushed but the room was too dim to catch any colour in my cheeks. we sat in silence for a long time after, minds wondering.

-later, while in a taxi with his friends, without kissing or knowing me, he says 'i love you'. i coax a smile as i think about it.
+later, while in a taxi with his friends, not knowing me any better, he says 'i love you'. i coax a smile, thinking about it.

 'you love everyone though,' i respond a few minutes later, as if i knew him.

 barely a few weeks pass, and he really, actually, truly falls in love with another girl, and she falls in love with him too. every now and then i think about them, like today.

 not that i know them well, to me they are just names on a piece of paper, no graphs, no illustrations, no stories for me to read. but they fell in love in an interesting place and lead a — if not interesting, at least not mediocre — life.

 i guess that's what i'm thinking about today, a 'not mediocre' life.

 i eat ramen way too many meals a week. one day i'd like to live in a house with windows facing the east or west (because i have south facing windows right now and a vitamin d deficiency). for the time being i am on an indefinite mission to see the world (i have travelled five continents thanks to google earth), photograph, and build my teaspoon collection (current count: 2). hi, i am impressively bad at first impressions.

 *breaks out into dance to distract you from my social prowess*